-The population of the study comprised the all staff of Operation Save Haven in Plateau State and Operation Whirl Stroke in Benue State.
-This comprises of the Nigerian Police.
-Nigerian army.
-Nigerian Air Force.
-Nigerian Navy.
-Department of State Services and Nigeria Security and Civil Defense Corps from three states (Plateau State and Benue State).
+The population of the study comprised the staff of Operation Save Haven in Plateau State and Operation Whirl Stroke in Benue State.
+This comprises of the Nigerian Police, Nigerian army, Nigerian Air Force, Nigerian Navy, Department of State Services and Nigeria Security and Civil Defense Corps from two states (Plateau State and Benue State).
 Also, other members of the Nigerian society formed part of the population of the study.